anonhostpi/DBPF.js/README.md

 Currently, the project is in a pretty good place for forking.
 It supports DBPF v1.0-v2.x and has good documentation for starting work on v3.
 However, due to external time constraints, I can not actively maintain this at the moment.
 I am always willing to offer help to anyone who reaches out to me.

 What work needs to be done:
-- Add parsers for each DBPF entry type.
+- Add parsers/plugins for each DBPF entry type.
+With the way I have designed my reader, this shouldn't be very hard.
 I recommend using KaiTai parsers for this as they have a JS transpiler, and they work with yaml.

 What work should be done:
 - Work on implementing Web Workers/Worker Threads.
 This would require a huge refactor, because it would have to change how the buffers are cached.
 The current LFU cache would be inadequate and lacks methods for sharing data efficiently over separate threads.